atsetilam/astarte/doc/pages/user/030-manage_interfaces.md

 Realm Management currently implements a completely asynchronous API for Interface installation - as such, the only feedback received by the API is that the Interface is valid and the request was accepted by the backend.
 However, this is no guarantee that the Interface will be installed successfully.
-As a best practice, it is advised to either wait a few seconds in between Realm Management API invocations, or verify through a `GET` operation whether the Interface has been installed or not.
+As a best practice, it is advisable to either wait a few seconds in between Realm Management API invocations or verify through a `GET` operation whether the Interface has been installed or not.

 `POST <astarte base API URL>/realmmanagement/v1/test/interfaces`

-The POST request must have the following request body, with content type `application/json`
+The POST request must have the following request body, with content type `application/json`:

 ```json
 {